Storyblok Raises $80M Series C - Read News

 It then displays the product image, name, description, price, and a button to order the product.

-Section titled Adapting the Components to Storyblok Adapting the Components to Storyblok
+Adapting the Components to Storyblok

 Earlier on, we created a set of components for the e-commerce storefront on Storyblok.
 To access the Storyblok content, we will create corresponding components in the React.js application.